-One of the major goals of this project is to digitize Neil Armstrong’s Apollo 11 spacesuit using state-of-the-art techniques in 3D scanning, photogrammetry, chemical analysis, and CT scanning.
-We’ve partnered with our colleagues at the Smithsonian Digitization Program Office (DPO) to scan and perform high resolution photogrammetry of the spacesuit.
+Neil Armstrong’s Apollo 11 spacesuit was digitized using state-of-the-art techniques in 3D scanning, photogrammetry, chemical analysis, and CT scanning.
+The museum partnered with the Smithsonian Digitization Program Office (DPO) to scan and perform high resolution photogrammetry of the spacesuit.
 We began in April 2016, with 3D scanning Armstrong's extra-vehicular activity (EVA) gloves.

-The final product will be a 3D view of the exterior and interior of the gloves.
+The final product is a 3D view of the exterior and interior of the gloves.
 The collection of this data and imagery provides us with more in-depth information on the gloves including the shape and morphology of the materials.
-It will also provide us with condition information that we will archive as a permanent record of the gloves at this moment in time.
+It also provides us with condition information that we archived as a permanent record of the gloves at this moment in time.